Executing a Blueprint

 For instance, as per the Blueprint expained here, deals more than $50000 enter the Deal follow-up process.
 The Transition Owners will be able to click the respective Transition buttons and execute the Blueprint.

 As each button is clicked, a popup appears, prompting the user to add notes, update fields as defined by the Blueprint.
-For example, on clicking the Negotiate button, a user is prompted to enter the Discount and Closing date.
-Entering a discount percentage greater than 25% throws an error.
-This way, the values entered by users are also validated by CRM.
+For example, on clicking the Negotiate button, a Transition owner is prompted to enter the fields as mandated in the During Transition settings and proceed to the next State.

 Repeat this activity of clicking each Transition button and complete the specified actions until you come to the end of the process.